 Last time we were in Vietnam (that was in Hanoi) we ordered banh mi a few times.
 One contained pork belly.

 Another banh mi had stir fried chicken with soy sauce in it and it was absolutely to die for.
-And it’s a creative idea by the way to use that leftover cooked chicken in your fridge!
+And it is a creative idea by the way to use that leftover cooked chicken in your fridge!
 The lady at the food stall just chopped up some boiled chicken breast and then stir fried it in a little oil and soy sauce.
-Excellent.

 You can use raw carrots and daikon or shredded cabbage.

 I also tasted this sandwich with pickled carrots and I prefer that version because that was very refreshing.
-However since I can’t find this so easily here in Europe I sometimes blanch the veg in some vinegar water but that’s optional.
-It’s up to you!
+However since I can’t find this so easily here in Europe I sometimes blanch the veg in some vinegar water but that is optional.

 Do you love Vietnam food?

-Then also check out my grilled scallops with fish sauce and peanuts!
+Then you should also check out my grilled scallops with fish sauce and peanuts!

 - 2 large bread rolls